ajaygupta1711/LambdaTestCertification/README.md

 ## Note
 Have created another test 'LambdaTest-Certifications1.cy.js' including Xpath locators and also, used InjextAxe.
-However, both are not working while executing the tests on LambdaTest Application.
+However, both are not working while executing the tests on LambdaTest Application, executing correctly on local VC Code editor.

 ## Thank you for providing the opportunity to learn and gain the knowledge of Cypress Automation Tool !!